-In the twenty-five years from 1945 to 1970, the key developments in economics that are relevant to our story were the coming-to-fruition of the Walrasian model, in the work of Arrow and Debreu (1954), the development of optimal tax theory, in the work of Mirrlees (1971), and the founding work of public-choice theory by Buchanan and Tullock (1962).
-The general equilibrium model of Arrow and Debreu was notable for its formal precision and its non-inclusion of public good and of politics, optimal taxation theory was notable for its formal precision and its normative rather than positive focus, and Buchanan and Tullock's The Calculus of Consent was notable for its positive rather than normative approach.
+In the twenty-five years from 1945 to 1970, the other key developments in economics that are related to our story were the coming-to-fruition of the Walrasian model, in the work of Kenneth Arrow and Gérard Debreu (1954) and of Lionel McKenzie(1954), the development of optimal tax theory, in the work of Mirrlees (1971), and the founding work of public-choice theory by Buchanan and Tullock (1962).
+The general equilibrium model was notable for its formal precision and its non-inclusion of public good and of politics, optimal taxation theory was notable for its formal precision and its normative rather than positive focus, and Buchanan and Tullock's The Calculus of Consent was notable for its positive rather than normative approach.
 The synthesis of formal methodology, public goods, and a positive approach to taxation was yet to be achieved.

-I do not mention, here, the Arrow Impossibility Theorem and the advent of social choice theory, because it was neither explicitly economic, nor positive, although it was formal.
+I did not mention the Arrow Impossibility Theorem and the advent of social choice theory, because Arrow's environment was neither explicitly economic, nor was his exploration a positive one, although it was formal.
 The Arrow theorem postulated an abstract environment of social alternatives, and proceeded to show that certain normatively desirable properties could not simultaneously hold for any social decision procedure.
 Thus, although it was said, in some quarters, to provoke a pessimistic view about the possibility of a normatively desirable democracy, Arrow's work was twice removed from political economy, rather than once removed, as were Mirrlees and Buchanan and Tullock.